countable-web/ops-manual/sales/PROPOSALS.rst

 Coordinator
 ^^^^^^^^^^^

+This is the most important role in the process, driving forward everyone else'sales involvement and contributions.
 The coordinator's job is to make sure:
   * The rest of the process below is followed by our team.
   * It's clear in writing (Google Docs comments) who contributes what parts right away.
   * We finish early so we have time (ideally 5 days) for external review.